-Our total revenues during the year ended March 31, 2015 increased 45% to \$51,179,392 from \$35,392,108 in the year ended March 31, 2014.
-Increased production activity in oil and gas for the first half of the fiscal year, combined with our opening of multiple offices, increased hiring of sales and service personnel, and an expansion of our product line helped contribute to our increased sales-especially in the United States.
-During fiscal 2015, sales of goods increased 42% and service revenue increased 95%.
-For the fiscal year ended March 31, 2015, product sales accounted for 93% of total revenues and service sales accounted for 7% of total revenue, while for the fiscal year ended March 31, 2014, product sales accounted for 95% of total revenues and service sales accounted for 5% of total revenue.
-We recognize that with current industry conditions, the historical growth rates we have achieved will be difficult to realize in the coming fiscal year, and we anticipate that total revenues may decrease during fiscal 2016 due to the lack of purchasing by exploration and production companies in the oil and gas industry.
+Total revenues for the year ended March 31, 2016, decreased 47% to \$27,072,446 from \$51,179,392 in the year ended March 31, 2015.
+For the fiscal year ended March 31, 2016, product sales accounted for 89% of total revenues and service sales accounted for 11% of total revenue, while for the fiscal year ended March 31, 2015, product sales accounted for 93% of total revenues and service sales accounted for 7% of total revenue.
+We recognize that with current industry conditions, the historical growth rates we achieved prior to the industry downturn will not be attainable in the coming year due to the lack of purchasing by exploration and production companies in the oil and gas industry.

-We will continue to focus on developing of new products, diversifying into new markets and potentially new industries, and enhancing our marketing and sales efforts with key customers and prospects.
+We will continue to focus on developing new products, diversifying into new markets and industries, and enhancing our marketing and sales efforts with key customers and prospects.
 We anticipate that as we do so, sales can stabilize in the short-term and we will be able to increase revenues and revenue stability over the long-term.
 We expect that product sales will continue to account for the significant majority of our revenue.

-During the fiscal year ended March 31, 2015, 29% of total revenues were generated from products and services sold in Canada.
-The remaining 71% of total revenue was generated from sales in the United States.
-By comparison, during the fiscal year ended March 31, 2014, 42% of our total revenues were generated from Canadian sales and the remaining 58% was generated from sales in the United States.
+During the fiscal year ended March 31, 2016, 22% of total revenues were generated from products and services sold in Canada.
+The remaining 78% of total revenue was generated from sales in the United States.
+By comparison, during the fiscal year ended March 31, 2015, 29% of our total revenues were generated from Canada and the remaining 71% was generated from the United States.
 We plan to continue making selective strategic investments for future revenue growth as we find opportunities with meaningful returns even in the midst of the challenging industry environment.